 Although the divorce rate has declined since the 1990s, it is still about twice as high as it was a generation ago.
 Furthermore, among certain age groups, such as adults over 50, the divorce rate has increased since the 1990s.
 Some significant 2015 changes to the Illinois Marriage and Dissolution of Marriage Statutes reworked many parts of the divorce process.
 However, many divorce procedures are still the same.

-At the Law Offices of Martin A. Delaney III, Ltd, our attorneys stay on the cutting edge.
+At the Delaney Heckman, our attorneys stay on the cutting edge.
 We are fully in tune with the new legal changes because, in many cases, we helped engineer those changes.
 At the same time, our professional team also uses proven methods in divorce cases.
 At every turn, we always strive to protect your legal and financial rights.

 Getting a Divorce in Arlington Heights